Targeted Therapy VideoMacromedia Flash

 HER2/neu (human epidermal growth factor receptor 2), also called ErbB2, is a protein that appears on the surface of some breast cancer cells.
 This protein is an important part of the pathway for cell growth and survival.

-HER2/neu-positive breast cancers can benefit from the drug trastuzumab (Herceptin), which directly targets the HER2/neu receptor .
-Trastuzumab is not used for HER2/neu-negative cancers.
+HER2+ breast cancers can benefit from anti-HER2/neu drugs, such as the drug trastuzumab (Herceptin), which directly target the HER2/neu receptor .
+Trastuzumab and other anti-HER2/neu targeted therapies are not used for HER2- cancers.

 Learn about emerging targeted therapies for HER2/neu-positive metastatic breast cancer.

 All tumors should be tested for HER2/neu status.
-There are two common ways to determine HER2/neu status are:
+The two common ways to determine HER2/neu status are:

 Learn about HER2/neu status information on a pathology report.